subhk/SphereTrans.jl/docs/src/index.md

 Pkg.add("SHTnsKit")
 ```

-See the [Installation Guide](installation.md) for detailed setup instructions including SHTns C library installation.
+See the [Installation Guide](installation.md) for detailed setup instructions.

 ## Documentation Overview